| |

 it is recognized as a historical event.
 The greater party (later to

-Vinaya by the smaller party (later to become the Sthaviras).
+Vinaya made by the smaller party (later to become the Sthaviras).

 Although disunity in matters of discipline